Was this article helpful?

-Now, if any user visits the old URL, he/she will be redirected to the new URL automatically.
+If any user visits the old URL, they will be redirected to the new URL automatically.

 Broken links can affect your website in the following ways:

-A canonical tag specifies to the search engine that a particular URL is actually a master copy of a specific page.
-This tag indicates which version of a specific URL should be displayed in the search results that a search engine derives.
+A canonical tag specifies to the search engine that a particular URL is a master copy of a specific page.
+This tag indicates which version of a particular URL should be displayed in the search results that a search engine derives.

-Let us consider a sample website which can be reached through all of the following links:
+Let us consider a sample website that can be reached through all of the following links: